phantombuster/nickjs/README.md

 Your proxy must be specified in the following format: `http://username:password@proxy.com:3128` (the protocol portion is optional).

-Contrary to some other libraries, **NickJS does support proxy authentication for Chrome**.
+Contrary to some other libraries, **NickJS supports proxy authentication with Headless Chrome**.

 # Documentation